 A fingerprint can be calculated quickly using a hash algorithm with or without the PBE password to determine quickly that the contents of the database are as expected.
 This is like a standard file hash but it avoids being dependent on the part of the encrypted file that does not encode the ItemSpace, which is the set of encrypted blocks.
 If the hash is stored separately, it is easy to recompute it and check that has not changed.
 Either the encrypted or the plaintext data blocks can be hashed.
 Hashing the plaintext blocks is slower and it requires the PBE password, but it verifies the HMAC of every block as a side-effect.

 Passwords can be changed even after the file is created.
 Unlike most file encryption systems, InfinityDB uses a standard two-step ‘AES key wrapping’ mechanism to convert the PBE password into the final data encryption and HMAC keys.
 With this feature, one can better isolate and secure production, backup, test, or transmitted databases.
 Passwords can be changed regularly, for example for ‘key rotation’ or ‘re-keying’, which is required in many environments.
 Changing the PBE password to a large random number and ‘forgetting’ it is a way to effectively ‘delete’ or ‘shred’ the database completely and permanently – this is called ‘crypto-shredding’.
-The key wrapping mechanism keeps an instantly alterable ‘key encryption key’ in the file header.
+The key wrapping mechanism keeps an instantly alterable ‘wrapped encryption key’ in the file header that can only be decrypted with the PBE password, which functions as a ‘key encryption key’.

 Signing can be used to verify that the entire database has a good, trusted state.
 For example, it can be used with backups, so that a database to be restored by being copied into the active system was not corrupted in any way, and was last modified by a trusted client.
 The trusted client not only had access to the PBE password, thereby proving that they were authorized, but also that client left the database in a state that they wanted to preserve, not an intermediate, experimental, incomplete, or suspected incorrect state.
 A third-party attacker cannot corrupt the signed database either in a random shotgun attack or in a ‘backup attack’ by using blocks read from pairs of backup databases, or even by obtaining the PBE password and altering the database normally.
 Inadvertent non-malicious file modifications are detected as well.
 The signing or signature verification processes read the entire database, checking every byte.